MarkRBest/markrbest.github.io/_posts/2020-12-01-classifying-returns.md

 It seems like in the out of sample data the transition matrix should be quite different.
 It looks like a tendency to trade sideways but rarely does there seem to be a down market.

-The estimated states from HMM however are not very close at to the actual labels.
+The estimated states from HMM however are not very close to the actual labels.

 {% highlight python %}
 print(confusion_matrix(y_true=oos_df["label"], y_pred=hmm_states))